 - Data elements are abstracted from a record, some are in defined fields in electronic clinical data, and some elements are manually abstracted from the radiology report.
-ACR is working to enable artificial intelligence (AI) and natural language processing (NLP) in their data collection. - Subscription fees are collected for use of this measure. - The Standing Committee highlighted that chart abstraction is prone to errors; nonetheless, this measure has been used for a long time.

-• The Standing Committee did not have any additional concerns regarding feasibility.
+The American College for Radiology (ACR) is working to enable artificial intelligence (AI) and natural language processing (NLP) in their data collection. - Subscription fees are collected for use of this measure. - The Standing Committee highlighted that chart abstraction is prone to errors; nonetheless, this measure has been used for a long time. - The Standing Committee did not have any additional concerns regarding feasibility.